jjcapellan/phaser3-bitmapfont-factory/README.md

 # Phaser3 Bitmapfont Factory
-This Phaser3 class creates bitmapfonts at runtime, using default or already loaded browser fonts.
+This typescript class creates bitmapfonts at **runtime** ready to use in a [Phaser3](https://phaser.io) game, using default or already loaded browser fonts.
 This class resolves two problems:
 1) You need to replace Phaser text with bitmapfonts to gain performance.
 2) You don't want to save the same bitmapfont in several sizes for each screen resolution.
+---
+## Features
+* Converts any loaded font[^1] in the browser to a bitmapfont, ready to use in Phaser3 at runtime.
+* Shares same texture for multiple bitmapfonts.
+* Ensures power of two texture size (optional).
+* Calcs kernings for 97 commonly used pairs. (optional).
+* Supports list of fallback fonts.
+* Predefined fallback font lists for sans-serif, sans, and monospace types.

+[^1]: Fonts with ligatures are not supported.

 ---
 ## Installation